marinsantiago/bnplasso-examples/README.md

 ## <a name="refs"></a> References

-Marin, S., Loong, B., and Westveld, A. H. (2025+), "Adaptive Shrinkage with a Nonparametric Bayesian Lasso." *Journal of computational and Graphical Statistics* (to appear).
+Marin, S., Loong, B., and Westveld, A. H. (2025+), "Adaptive Shrinkage with a Nonparametric Bayesian Lasso." *Journal of Computational and Graphical Statistics* (to appear).

 </br>